-The standard undergraduate RESIDENCY REQUIREMENT remains in full effect for the 2018-2019 academic year.
-Housing registration applications and contract submissions will be entirely online via Crusader Connect for both Irving and current Rome campus students.
-Applications and contracts submitted during Housing Registration Week have priority over late submissions after April 6th.
+The standard undergraduate RESIDENCY REQUIREMENT remains in full effect for the 2020-2021 academic year.
+The housing registration process will be completed entirely online via your eRezLife (eRez for short) housing account for both Irving and current Rome campus students.

-Continuing undergraduates who fall under the Residency Requirement for 2018-2019 but who do NOT register for housing during Housing Registration Week will still be billed for campus housing.
-These students will be placed in "To Be Assigned" housing and charged standard room and board fees for the fall semester.
-Charges will be adjusted accordingly as students submit contracts and are assigned to a specific location in campus housing.
+Continuing undergraduates who fall under the Residency Requirement for 2020-2021 but who do NOT register for housing during Housing Registration Week will still be billed for campus housing.
+Charges will be adjusted accordingly at a later date if necessary.
+Please note that the maximum age allowed for campus residents is 25.

-Students officially accepted to the Fall Rome Program will automatically be billed for Rome housing and the only item to submit is the housing contract which covers both Irving and Rome.
-However, Fall Romers on the 'wait list' should still apply for Irving housing and submit a housing contract during Housing Registration Week.
+Students officially accepted to the Fall Rome Program will automatically be billed for Rome housing.
+However, Fall Romers on the 'wait list' should still apply for Irving housing as scheduled above.
 As students are officially accepted into the Rome Program, Irving campus housing charges will then be replaced with Rome campus housing charges on Business Office accounts.
 The Contract Breakage Fee does not apply to fall Irving residents who go to Rome the following spring.

 • FINANCIAL - Undergraduates with financial concerns about the cost of living on campus must have a current FAFSA on file before submitting an exemption request based upon financial concerns.
 The Office of Student Affairs is NOT responsible for releasing students from the residency requirement due to financial issues.
 Submission of a FAFSA will first be required by the Financial Aid Office before any possible additional financial assistance may be considered for those who remain under the mandatory residency requirement.
-A detailed request can be submitted online and must also include a breakdown of estimated costs to live off campus.
-Attachments are recommended and may be uploaded within the online form available HERE.
+Residents requesting exemption must first send an email request to firstname.lastname@example.org.
+An exemption request application will then be placed in your eRez account for completion.
+This detailed request should include a breakdown of estimated costs to live off campus.
+Attachments are recommended and may be uploaded within the online form once placed in your eRez account.